DFE-Digital/Enterprise-Security-Architecture/Assurance/ASU-CTG011-CIS-Control-Group11.md

 Establish and maintain an isolated instance of recovery data.
 Example implementations include, version controlling backup destinations through offline, cloud, or off-site systems or services.

 ### Why it is required

+* In the event of primary systems becoming unavailable, an off-site or isolated backup allows restoration of data to an alternate location

 ### How it is achieved